 grub-customizer -v

-If you no longer need Grub Customizer, remove it along with any orphaned dependencies:
+If you no longer need Grub Customizer, remove the package along with its configuration files and clean up orphaned dependencies:

 sudo apt autoremove